SecretML/SecretMemoryLocker/docs/features/SML-Sync-Identity-Reconstruction.md

 instead of traditional password storage.

-The project investigates how existing browser identity systems can be reused to build stateless cryptographic workflows with minimal secret persistence.
+The project investigates how existing browser identity systems can be reused to build stateless cryptographic workflows with minimal secret persistence, local-only operation, and deterministic recovery.